Reranking partisan animosity in algorithmic social media feeds alters affective polarization

-We conduct a preregistered field experiment on X (Twitter), the most used platform for political discourse in the US~\cite{mcclain2024americans}, that re-ranks participants' social media content by either increasing or decreasing exposure to content that expresses these eight factors of antidemocratic attitudes and partisan animosity (AAPA).
-Consented participants \Secref{sec:ethics} installed a web extension and experienced this intervention through a real-time reranking of their feeds when they visited the X website over the course of a week.
-We measured the intervention's effect on affective polarization~\cite{iyengar2012affect} and emotional experience~\cite{russell1980circumplex}.
-Compared to control conditions that did not rerank the feed, increased AAPA exposure in the ranking algorithm led to colder feelings toward the political outgroup, whereas decreased AAPA exposure led to warmer feelings.
-These changes also had an effect on participants' levels of negative emotions---anger and sadness---as measured through in-feed surveys.
-Our intervention does not lead to statistically significant changes to traditional engagement metrics.
-However, because we observe higher engagement on political social media content than other content, the engagement-prioritizing nature of current feed algorithms is likely already amplifying AAPA content.
+We conducted a preregistered field experiment on X, the most used social media platform for political discourse in the U.S.~\cite{mcclain2024americans}, using our extension to dynamically rerank participants' social media content by either increasing or decreasing exposure to content that expresses these eight factors of antidemocratic attitudes and partisan animosity (AAPA) over the course of a week.
+The experiment was conducted during a pivotal moment in the 2024 United States election cycle, from July to August 2024---an important period for understanding how social media feeds impact affective polarization.
+Major political events during the study period included the attempted assassination of Donald Trump, the withdrawal of Joe Biden from the 2024 presidential race, and the nomination of Kamala Harris as the Democratic Party’s candidate.
+These events allow us to examine the impact of heterogeneous AAPA content on partisan polarization and hostility.
+We measured the intervention’s effect on affective polarization~\cite{iyengar2012affect} and emotional experience~\cite{russell1980circumplex}.
+Compared to control conditions that did not rerank the feed, decreased AAPA exposure led to warmer feelings toward the political outgroup, whereas increased AAPA exposure led to colder feelings.
+These changes also affected participants’ levels of negative emotions (anger and sadness) as measured through in-feed surveys.

-This work demonstrates not just causal evidence of feed algorithm polarization but a potential intervention to mitigate it by downranking content that violates shared democratic values.